- This event has passed.

-The Annual Tecumseh Terry Fox Run takes place at Green Acres Optimist Park on September 17, 2017.
+The Annual Tecumseh Terry Fox Run, now in it’s 39th year nationally to honour Terry Fox’s legacy and dream of a world without cancer, takes place at Green Acres Optimist Park on September 15, 2019.

 Celebrate the legacy of Terry Fox and his place in Canadian history during this fun annual event.